2021 budget plan in Littleton, CO reallocates funds to essential services in response to COVID-19

 The data created through the OnlinePBB tools provided department leaders with a support system for backing the decisions they needed to make.
 According to Samma Fox, Assistant to the City Manager, the PBB data created a "safe space" for departments to communicate their needs through the budget request process.
 Their Pick 3 process in 2019 provided knowledge and understanding of how the data could be utilized.

 "Thankfully, we already had the conceptual knowledge of what opportunities there were and the tradeoffs you can make and how to look at a program and understand it on a programmatic basis and analyze that.
 Having that vocabulary and knowledge of the concepts, we were still able to do a pretty impressive review of our programs."

 Stacey Covington, Budget Analyst, City of Littleton, Colorado

-- Line item budget data was replaced with data informed by inter-departmental communication ensuring alignment with Council goals and organization strategic efforts.
+Replaced line-item budget data with data informed by inter-departmental communication ensuring alignment with Council goals and organization strategic efforts.

-- Each program illustrates the resources, both human and operational, needed and their influence on the successful achievement of the City of Littleton’s priorities.
+Every city program was broken down to illustrate the resources, both human and operational, needed and its contribution to the successful achievement of the City of Littleton’s priorities.

 Any municipal government dealing with the financial ramifications of COVID-19 and is considering a data-driven approach to decision making.